iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

     \end{equation}
 </p>

 Even the simplest ReLU models have non-trivial non-convexity as depicted in the figure below.
 We plot the loss function $$\mathcal{L}$$ as a function of two neurons on one-dimensional data.
 We only optimize the first layer here.
 We can observe that half of the time, gradient descent will get stuck at a plateau as the gradient is zero along the red line.
-However there always exist a path of non-increasing loss from initialisation to the global minimum.
+However, there always exists a path of non-increasing loss from initialization to the global minimum.

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/nonconvex.png" class="img-fluid" %}

-<p class="legend">Loss landscape of a network with two parameters, one for each ReLU neurons, and two data points.
-Since the labels are positive, we fix the second layer $\alpha_1, \alpha_2$ to 1 to be able to plot this in 2D without a loss of generality.
+<p class="legend">Loss landscape of a network with two parameters, one for each ReLU neuron, and two data points.
+Since the labels are positive, we fix the second layer $\alpha_1, \alpha_2$ to 1 to plot this in 2D without a loss of generality.
 The data points $(x_1, y_1) = (-1, 1)$ and $(x_2, y_2) = (1, 2)$ are fixed.
 The black lines represent the loss for only one neuron (since the other is equal to 0).
-The red lines are the only path of parameters for which the loss is constant, they represent the parameters for which the neuron fit exactly one data point and is deactivated for the other and thus suffer a loss of $(y_1)^2$ for the red line on the left, and $(y_2)^2$ for the other.
+The red lines are the only path of parameters for which the loss is constant, they represent the parameters for which the neuron fits exactly one data point and is deactivated for the other and thus suffers a loss of $(y_1)^2$ for the red line on the left, and $(y_2)^2$ for the other.
 The exact formula to compute each point of this graph is:

 \begin{equation}
 \begin{split}